mathieugagne/shoe-store/RESPONSE.md

 If it works, you should see a very basic twitter-bootstrap dashboard page with a little feed on the right displaying alerts, and a series of charts which are progressively filling in with data as the inventory status updates.

+*A little note: Yes, I know all the inventory bars are the same colour.
+If I had more time I'd implement the JS event handling to draw them red, yellow, or green based on stock quantity and direction of last change.*

 ## Things to note

 * The page will reload with the cached inventory data from the DB if you refresh it, catching up to the last known state.